written declaration made under oath

 “Well,” Mike paused, carefully reassessing the situation as he watched our

-openly straightforward and direct without reserve or secretiveness
+openly straightforward and direct without secretiveness

 I didn’t know if we were still being as